-- As of Fall 2013, all non-native English language speakers must demonstrate English language competency by providing a minimum TOEFL score of 80 on the internet based test (iBT) or a minimum IELTS score of 6.5.
+- As of Fall 2013, all non-native English language speakers must demonstrate English language competency by providing a minimum TOEFL score of 80 on the internet based test (iBT), a minimum PTE score of 53, or a minimum IELTS score of 6.5.
 The University of New Haven School Code for TOEFL is 3663.

 Completion of ELS Certificate of Level 112-EAP Program- is also accepted in lieu TOEFL or IELTS.
 For more information on ELS-New Haven, please go to www.els.edu/newhaven

 - Submit a clear copy of your passport information page with your complete name, date of birth, country of birth and country of citizenship.